 Note: Restricted to MBA students only.
-GR645D is reserved for ELMBA and MSMBA students.
-GR645P is reserved for PMBA students.
+GR 645D is reserved for ELMBA and MSMBA students.
+GR 645P is reserved for PMBA students.
+Not open to students who have completed LA 720.

 The course provides an overview of the legal environment of business, with an emphasis on the roles of law, ethics and corporate social responsibility in managerial decision making.
 The course provides an overview of traditional sources of ethics and ethical conflict.
 These will ground our students in the legal and ethical framework for the specific areas of law we study throughout the rest of the course.
-The course then covers the resolution of legal disputes.
-Constitutional law, torts including product liability, contracts and sales, employment law, intellectual property and environmental concerns.
+The course then covers the resolution of legal disputes, Constitutional law, torts including product liability, contracts and sales, employment law, intellectual property and environmental concerns.
 International perspectives on legal issues will also be included in almost every week of the course.
 We will examine ways in which the internet, including e-commerce and online publications, affects the legal environment of business.
 The course prepares students to spot legal and ethical issues in business, and to seek expert legal advice where appropriate.

-GR 735 CORPORATE IMMERSION
+GR 735 Corporate Immersion (3 credit(s))

-GR 523, GR 524, and GR 525

-Note: Restricted to ELMBA and MSMBA students
+Prerequisite(s): GR 523, GR 524 and GR 525 Note: Restricted to ELMBA and MSMBA students.
+Not open to students who took MK 735.

 Corporate Immersion courses focus on solving current business problems with company management.
 Emphasizes the use of multidisciplinary skills to identify, define, and solve complex issues within the firm.
 Covers multiple topics including finance, accounting, management, marketing, technology and the law.
 Helpful to understand technology and cultural idioms.
 Involves significant group work and the ability to meet tight deadlines.
 Deliverables may be sequential, but often unrelated and with frequent changes throughout the semester.
-Need immense curiosity, ability to research, search capability. and experience investigating multiple industries.
+Need immense curiosity, ability to research, search capability, and experience investigating multiple industries.
 Emphasizes the ability to use both written and oral skills in formal business presentations to top management.
 Requires the ability to defend analyses and recommendations under pressure and strict time constraints.
 Mirrors working conditions and expectations of corporate partner's employees.